-There will be monthly audits conducted by Eskom on the Main contractor/s and/or appointed contractors.
-These audits shall be attended by the contractor's site manager or his representative.
+There will be quarterly audits conducted by Eskom safety department on the main contractor/s.
+These audits shall be attended by the contractor's site manager and safety officer or his representative.

-If there are any findings / non-compliance identified as serious in these audits, an activity will be stopped for that specific Main Contractor and appointed contractor.
+If there are any findings / non-compliance identified as serious in these audits, an activity will be stopped for that specific Main Contractor.
 Refer to section on "Work Stoppage" in this OHS Specification.

-3.27.3 Contractor audits
+3.24.3 Contractor audits

-Main Contractors are required to conduct internal audits on both their employees and their appointed contractors on the implementation of their OHS Plan on a monthly basis or when the scope of work changes.
+The main contractors are required to conduct internal audits on both their employees on the implementation of their OHS Plan on a monthly basis or when the scope of work changes.
 A summary of the findings and the proposed corrective actions shall be submitted to Eskom project manager within one week after completion of the audit.
-Where appointed contractors are audited by the Main contractor a copy of the audit report shall be submitted to the appointed contractor within 7 days of the audit.